-7.5.2.1 All seams, joints, penetrations, and duct-to-hood collar connections shall have a liquidtight continuous external weld.

-7.5.2.2 Duct-to-hood collar connections as shown in Figure 7.5.2.2 shall not require a liquidtight continuous external weld.
+- 7.5.2.1 All seams, joints, penetrations, and duct-to-hood collar connections shall have a liquidtight continuous external weld. - 7.5.2.1.1 Factory-built grease ducts listed in accordance with ANSI/UL 1978 shall be permitted to incorporate nonwelded joint construction in accordance with their listings. - 7.5.2.1.2 Prior to the use of or concealment of any portion of a grease duct system, a leakage test shall be performed to determine that all welded joints and seams are liquidtight. - 7.5.2.2 Duct-to-hood collar connections as shown in Figure 7.5.2.2 shall not require a liquidtight continuous external weld.

+Detail of sealed hood-duct joint FIGURE 7.5.2.2 Permitted Duct-to-Hood Collar Connection.
-7.5.2.3 Penetrations shall be permitted to be sealed by other listed devices that are tested to be greasetight and are evaluated under the same conditions of fire severity as the hood or enclosure of listed grease extractors and whose presence does not detract from the hood's or duct's structural integrity.

-7.5.2.4 Internal welding shall be permitted, provided the joint is formed or ground smooth and is readily accessible for inspection.

-7.5.3 Penetrations shall be sealed with listed devices in accordance with the requirements of 7.5.4.

-7.5.4 Devices that require penetration of the ductwork, such as pipe and conduit penetration fittings and fasteners, shall be listed in accordance with ANSI/UL 1978.
+- 7.5.2.3 Penetrations shall be permitted to be sealed by other listed devices that are tested to be greasetight and are evaluated under the same conditions of fire severity as the hood or enclosure of listed grease extractors and whose presence does not detract from the hood's or duct's structural integrity. - 7.5.2.4 Internal welding shall be permitted, provided the joint is formed or ground smooth and is readily accessible for inspection. - 7.5.3 Penetrations shall be sealed with listed devices in accordance with the requirements of 7.5.4. - 7.5.4 Devices that require penetration of the ductwork, such as pipe and conduit penetration fittings and fasteners, shall be listed in accordance with ANSI/UL 1978.